Variational formulations of transport phenomena on combinatorial meshes: Simulation examples

-and the matrix $B A^{-1} B^T$ is sparse (since $A$ is diagonal) and positive definite.
-Hence, both primal and mixed formulations can be solved using sparse Cholesky decomposition. \end{discussion} \begin{discussion}[Post-processing and comparison with exact continuous solutions] $u^\mathcal{K}$ is visualised trivially by applying it to the nodes of the mesh and creating a heat map.
+While similar block-diagonal structures arise in hybridised mixed finite element methods (\cite[Section 7.2]{boffi2013mixed}, \cite[Introduction]{arnold1985mixed}), in the present framework this structure follows directly from combinatorial inner products, without the introduction of additional hybridisation variables. \end{discussion} \begin{discussion}[Post-processing and comparison with exact continuous solutions] $u^\mathcal{K}$ is visualised trivially by applying it to the nodes of the mesh and creating a heat map.
 To visualise the $q^\mathcal{K}$ on a $(D - 1)$-cell $S$ we proceed as follows.
 Let $S$ be boundary of $V_-$ and $V_+$ (if $S$ is on the boundary, we assume a ghost cell as the background).
 The direction of the flow is from $V_+$ to $V_-$ if $q^\mathcal{K}(S) > 0$, from $V_-$ to $V_+$ if $q^\mathcal{K}(S) < 0$, and there is no flow if $q^\mathcal{K}(S) = 0$.
 The flow rate is then drawn as an arrow in the direction of the flow, with magnitude given by the heat map value of $q^\mathcal{K}(S)$ (no normalisation, e.g., dividing it by its measure $\mu_{D - 1}(S)$, is done).
 No arrow is drawn if the flow is zero.
 We use a rainbow colour scheme, shown on \Cref{figure:colorbar/horizontal} (representing lowest value in red and highest value in magenta).

 The continuous solution $(u, q)$ is discretised into $(u', q')$ by the de Rham maps $R_0$ and $R_{D - 1}$, and then visualised the same way as $(u^\mathcal{K}, q^\mathcal{K})$.
 For both formulations and both variables we compute global relative errors with respect to the Euclidean norm $\norm{(x_1, ..., x_n)}_2 := (x_1^2 + ... + x_n^2)^{1 / 2}$, i.e.,